rakbarca10/rakbarca10/README.md

 ### Talking about Personal Stuffs:

-- 👨🏽‍💻 I’m currently working as a Business Intelligence Analyst;
+- 👨🏽‍💻 I’m currently working as a Business Operations Manager;
 - 🤔 I am passionate about community management and operations.;
-- 💼 Worked with startups in Various sectors like Agriculture, Ecommerce, Recruitment, Edtech, Fashion ;
+- 💼 Worked with startups in Various sectors like Agriculture, E-commerce, Recruitment, Edtech, Fashion ;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.